dirkhusemann/weewx-xtype-wet-bulb-temperature/README.md

-# whew-xtype-wet-bulb-temperature
+# weewxx-xtype-wet-bulb-temperature

-Extend weewx with the wet bulb temperature data type
+Extend weewx with the wet bulb temperature data type.